 - Obesity is a risk factor for breast cancer recurrence, and rural women are considered to be at a higher risk for obesity and to have less access to health care.
 Female patients from 60 counties, including McPherson County, are taking part in a weight-loss maintenance intervention program for breast cancer survivors in rural Kansas.
 The program connects survivors for long-term weight management using phone-based peer group support.
 The study then evaluates the effectiveness of the program over time.
 This research is led by Christie Befort, PhD and is sponsored by the National Cancer Institute.

 Advancing Health Care Access

-- 31 McPherson County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- McPherson County residents saw KU Medical Center health care providers 31 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - The University of Kansas Medical Center provides patient and family education on a variety of health and wellness topics to residents of McPherson County.
 The project is in collaboration with Turning Point: The Center for Hope and Healing and funded in part by a federal grant from the Office for the Advancement of Telehealth.